ChanHyeok-Choi/C-MET/README.md

   1) **MEAD**. [download link](https://wywu.github.io/projects/MEAD/MEAD.html).

-      We only use *Front* videos and extract audios and orgnize the data as follows:
+      We only use *Front* videos saying *Common* and *Generic* sentences over all emotions.
+We extract audios and orgnize the data as follows:

     ```text
     ./dataset/MEAD/FPS25/